avnet-iotconnect/avnet-iotc-mtb-xensiv-example/QUICKSTART.md

 This guide requires an IoTConnect account on Azure.

 >**NOTE:**
-> If you have already created an IoTConnect account on Azure, or were provided an account as part of a training or workshop, skip this section.
+> If you have already created an IoTConnect account, skip this section.

 If you need to create an account, a free 2-month subscription is available.
 Please follow the